 • Floral arrangement and tiered cake assembly including splitting, filling, and crumb coating and the usage of marzipan for covering cakes and making flowers, fruits, vegetables, and figurines.

 • Finishing techniques like petal dusting and tier assembly.
 This course culminates in the creation of an original two-tiered wedding cake.

 Click here to learn more about ICE's Techniques and Art of Professional Cake Decorating program.

 At the end of their in-class training, all students are assigned an externship.
 While the Institute of Culinary Education recommends that students extern in restaurant kitchens, they may request venues such as hotels, catering companies, pastry shops, or test kitchens in order to meet their professional goals.

-ELECTIVES AND WINE EDUCATION ICE Culinary Arts, Pastry & Baking Arts, and Hospitality Management students are given theopportunity to take additional classes offered by the school’s recreational division.
+ELECTIVES AND WINE EDUCATION At ICE's New York campus, Culinary Arts, Pastry & Baking Arts, and Hospitality Management students are given theopportunity to take additional classes offered by the school’s recreational division.
 Regarded by many as America’s largest menu of hands-on specialty cooking classes, ICE offers more than 1,700 classes each year.
 Classes are taught by visiting guest chefs, cookbook authors, food scholars, and ICE’s own expert chef-instructors.
 Topics range from Korean barbecue and Tunisian cooking, to Argentine pastry and Viennese desserts.
 Classes are listed in The Main Course, our newsletter that is published three times each year.